miwashi-edu/edu-frontend-auth/README.md

 ## Vulnerabilities
 Similar to local and session storage, IndexedDB is susceptible to XSS attacks.
 If a malicious script accesses the IndexedDB, it can compromise the JWT.

-### Complexity and performance considerations:
+## Limitations:

-IndexedDB is more complex to implement and manage, and performance might be an issue for large-scale applications.
+Complexity and performance considerations: IndexedDB is more complex to implement and manage, and performance might be an issue for large-scale applications.

 > Remember, for all methods involving cookies (standard and HTTP-only), your backend must be set up to handle setting and clearing cookies.
 Similarly, using the Authorization header or IndexedDB will require corresponding backend support for token validation.
 >